sletz/pd-faustgen/README.md

 The **faustgen2~** object is a [Faust](https://faust.grame.fr/) external for Pd a.k.a.
 [Pure Data](http://msp.ucsd.edu/software.html), Miller Puckette's interactive multimedia programming environment.
 Yann Orlarey's Faust is a functional programming language developed by [Grame](https://www.grame.fr/), which is tailored for real-time signal processing and synthesis.

-faustgen2~ was written by Albert Gräf (JGU Mainz, IKM, Music-Informatics) based on [faustgen~](https://github.com/CICM/pd-faustgen) by  Pierre Guillot (Paris 8, CICM), which in turn was inspired by Grame's [faustgen~](https://github.com/grame-cncm/faust/tree/master-dev/embedded/faustgen) object for Max/MSP. faustgen2~ is an extensive update which offers plenty of new functionality, bringing it up to par with both Grame's faustgen~ and the author's [pd-faust](https://agraef.github.io/pure-docs/pd-faust.html) external.
+faustgen2~ is a fork of Pierre Guillot's [faustgen~](https://github.com/CICM/pd-faustgen), which in turn was inspired by Grame's [faustgen~](https://github.com/grame-cncm/faust/tree/master-dev/embedded/faustgen) object for Max/MSP. faustgen2~, by Albert Gräf (JGU Mainz, IKM, Music-Informatics), is an extensive update which offers plenty of new functionality, bringing it up to par with both Grame's faustgen~ and the author's [pd-faust](https://agraef.github.io/pure-docs/pd-faust.html) external.
 It also adds some of its own features, such as the integrated loader extension and a novel approach to polyphonic synth implementation.

 Like faustgen~, faustgen2~ uses Faust's [LLVM](http://llvm.org)-based just-in-time (JIT) compiler to load, compile and play Faust programs on the fly.
 The Faust JIT compiler brings together the convenience of an interpreted environment with the efficiency of a compiled language, which fosters creative exploration of the Faust language and enables live-coding techniques.